siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 176 2021 May 10, Monday

+**Today's Progress**

+*Drupal Vue.js: Cross Origin & COR and Security Kit*
+1. Worked on getting iframe cross origin set up again.
+2. Troubleshoot with no luck on cross origin post.

+**Link to work:**
+1. Local / vue-cli: simonramsay.net

+### Day 176 2021 May 9, Sunday

+**Today's Progress**

+*3D cube Library*
+1. Finalise some rules for the library

+**Link to work:**
+1. Local: / 3d-cube-library/ branch cube-repeat

+*Drupal Vue.js contd.*
+1. Cross Origin preparation

+**Link to work:**
+1. Local / vue-cli: simonramsay.net

 ### Day 175 2021 May 8, Saturday

 **Today's Progress**

 *3D cube Library*
 1. Played around with 3d cube library by making stacked and lined up cubes. contd.
-Fixed the perspcetive issue from yesterday
+Fixed/reviewed the perspcetive issue from yesterday
 2. Worked on outline and border

 **Link to work:**
-1. 1.
-Local: /  3d-cube-library/ branch cube-repeat
+1. Local: /  3d-cube-library/ branch cube-repeat

 ### Day 174 2021 May 7, Friday